-- a compare monetary and fiscal policy; - b describe functions and definitions of money; - c explain the money creation process; - d describe theories of the demand for and supply of money; - e describe the Fisher effect; - f describe roles and objectives of central banks; - g contrast the costs of expected and unexpected inflation; - h describe tools used to implement monetary policy; - i describe the monetary transmission mechanism; - j describe qualities of effective central banks; - k explain the relationships between monetary policy and economic growth, inflation, interest, and exchange rates; - I contrast the use of inflation, interest rate, and exchange rate targeting by central banks; - m determine whether a monetary policy is expansionary or contractionary; - n describe limitations of monetary policy; - describe roles and objectives of fiscal policy; - p describe tools of fiscal policy, including their advantages and disadvantages; - q describe the arguments about whether the size of a national debt relative to GDP matters; - r explain the implementation of fiscal policy and difficulties of implementation; - s determine whether a fiscal policy is expansionary or contractionary; - t explain the interaction of monetary and fiscal policy.
+- c explain the money creation process; - d describe theories of the demand for and supply of money; - e describe the Fisher effect; - f describe roles and objectives of central banks; - g contrast the costs of expected and unexpected inflation; - h describe tools used to implement monetary policy; - i describe the monetary transmission mechanism; - j describe qualities of effective central banks; - k explain the relationships between monetary policy and economic growth, inflation, interest, and exchange rates; - I contrast the use of inflation, interest rate, and exchange rate targeting by central banks; - m determine whether a monetary policy is expansionary or contractionary; - n describe limitations of monetary policy; - describe roles and objectives of fiscal policy; - p describe tools of fiscal policy, including their advantages and disadvantages; - q describe the arguments about whether the size of a national debt relative to GDP matters; - r explain the implementation of fiscal policy and difficulties of implementation; - s determine whether a fiscal policy is expansionary or contractionary; - t explain the interaction of monetary and fiscal policy.

-READING 19.
+READING 13.
 INTERNATIONAL TRADE AND CAPITAL FLOWS